Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Ear model.md

 Bones in the ear:
 - Inside the ear we have the three smallest bones in our body.
 Think how much bigger this model is compared with our ears.
 - The bones join the ear drum with the inside bit of our ear, they vibrate as well.
 They help make sure that as much of the energy from the sound outside gets passed into the inner bit of our ears as possible.
+This helps to overcome an impedence mismatch.
 - There are also tiny muscles attaching to them that can help protect our ears against sounds that are too loud.
 - The bones are called the malleus, incus and stapes (also known as the hammer, anvil and stirrup) because of their shape.

 Inside the ear: